refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 ```

 -   `success`: A boolean indicating whether the operation was successful.
 If `success` is false, a notification will be shown.
     -   When an `error` is provided, the notification will contain the error message and name.
-Otherwise, a generic error message will be shown with the following values `{ name: "Register Error", message: "Error while registering" }`.
+Otherwise, a generic error message will be shown with the following values: `{ name: "Register Error", message: "Error while registering" }`.
 -   `redirectTo`: If has a value, the app will be redirected to the given URL.
 -   `error`: If has a value, a notification will be shown with the error message and name.
 -   `[key: string]`: Any additional data you wish to include in the response, keyed by a string identifier.

 ## Usage

-Normally refine provides a default register page.
-If you prefer to use this default register page, there is no need to handle the register flow manually.
+**refine** provides a default registration page, page which handles the registration flow manually.
-If we want to build a custom register page instead of the default one that comes with **refine**, `useRegister` can be used like this:
+If you want to use a custom registration page however, you can use the `useRegister` hook like this:

 ```tsx title="pages/customRegisterPage"
 import { useRegister } from "@refinedev/core";